kscieslinski/CTF/pwn/ctfzone2019/tictactoe/README.md

 It's a lose (or draw may be), start over from first level
 ```

 So the game asks a player to provide her/his name and then consecutively asks player for moves.
-The goal seems to be to own a computer 100 times.
-It seems impossible as computer starts the game, plays quite well and draws are marked as player loose.
-I've tried few times and havn't won even once.
+The goal seems to be win with computer 100 times.
+It seems impossible as computer starts the game, plays quite well and ties are not considered a win.
+I've tried few times and havne't won even once.

 Now let's understand the system architecture.
 As I've mentioned at the beginning we have two files: server.py and tictactoe.
 Which file did we connected to?
 I will spoiler a little bit and show you how the flow of first request looked like.

 ![](img/architecture0.png)

 The tictactoe is a proxy server.
-Client cannot directly connect to server.py as he doesn't know the ip address of it and it is protected by firewall (or at least should, I havn't tried this attack vector).
+Client cannot directly connect to server.py as he doesn't know the ip address of it and it is protected by firewall (or at least should, I haven't tried this attack vector).

 Ok, so what's the goal?
 Should we pwn the tictactoe proxy server or server.py?
-It is obvious when we start reading the source code of server.py:
+It becomes obvious when we start reading the source code of server.py:

 ```python
 if __name__ == '__main__':